Leave the content distribution to us! Try the J-Stream CDN

 Finally, click "Add Origin List" from the Origin List list and

-change the Origin List Editing items as shown below.
+change the items in the Origin List editing section as follows.

 Example of entry